- From 1 Day to 6+ Days

 Becky studied urban history as an undergraduate at the University of Pennsylvania and for her master’s at the University of Leicester, UK, researching nineteenth-century city planning and its social implications.
 In New York, she co-wrote a history of liquor distilling in the city and discovered musty secrets for guides in Time Out.
 A freelance writer, she primarily covers travel for publications like New York magazine, Travel + Leisure, and the Washington Post.
 The coolest place she’s been in the city: behind the clock above Grand Central Terminal.

 Elisa Decker has worked as an artist in Greenwich Village for several decades.
-In addition to showing her work in galleries throughout the city and internationally, being the recipient of many prestigious fellowships, including residencies at the MacDowell Colony in New Hampshire and the Camargo Foundation in Cassis, France, Elisa writes for Art in America.
+In addition to showing her work in galleries throughout the city and internationally, being the recipient of many prestigious fellowships, including residencies at the MacDowell Colony in New Hampshire and the Camargo Foundation in Cassis, France, Elisa has written for Art in America and the Brooklyn Rail.
 She curated the 19-person exhibition "Time Frames Marking Time," which was held at Westbeth Gallery May 24-June 15, 2014.
 The catalog for her most recent curatorial project, "Sympathetic Magic," can be seen here: https://www.blurb.com/b/9622626-sympathetic-magic-exhibition-catalog

 Jennifer Abadi is a native New Yorker from Manhattan’s Upper West Side.
 When not providing tours, she is researching, developing, and preserving Sephardic and Judeo-Arabic recipes and food customs.
 A culinary expert in the Jewish communities of the Middle East, Mediterranean, Central Asia, and North Africa, Jennifer teaches cooking at the Institute of Culinary Education (ICE) and at the Jewish Community Center Manhattan (JCC).
 She also offers private lessons and works for a variety of clients in the New York City area as a personal chef.
 Her first cookbook-memoir, "A Fistful of Lentils: Syrian-Jewish Recipes From Grandma Fritzie's Kitchen," is a collection of recipe and stores from her family.
 Her second cookbook, “Too Good To Passover: Sephardic & Judeo-Arabic Seder Menus and Memories from Africa, Asia and Europe” is her most recent book published in 2018.
 Please follow Jennifer on her blog www.TooGoodToPassover.com or on Instagram: https://www.instagram.com/jenniferabadi/ For further information on Jennifer’s classes, lectures, demos, and other events, please review her website: www.JenniferAbadi.com.